Reading time: 6 minutes.

 If you have stairs in your home, you already have all you need to take your Samoyed’s exercise up a notch.
 Start from the bottom of the stairs with your dog beside you.
 Then throw a ball or other toy to the top of the stairs and tell your Samoyed to fetch.
 Remember to train them to decent the stairs slower than going up to avoid injury.

 If you don’t have stairs in your home, you can search for some while out on your walks, or you can use a hill to have a similar effect.
 Either way, you will be building up the strength of your Samoyed’s legs and burning a bunch of energy.

 If you’ve ever had a cat, then you probably know what a flirt pole is, but there’s no reason these cute toys on a string should only be for felines.
 Moving around in circles or running around with this toy will tap into your Samoyed’s natural prey instinct and give them plenty of mental stimulation.

-Samoyeds are very active dogs and will need at least 2 hours of daily exercise to keep them healthy and use up their energy.
+Samoyeds are very active dogs and will need at least 2 hours of daily exercise to keep them healthy and use up their energy (these dogs are not lazy).
 A bored Samoyed is likely to get into trouble as a way of entertaining themselves, so you will want to take them for a walk at least every day.

 There are plenty of activities that can keep your Samoyed busy but remember to participate in some of those activities as they are amiable dogs and bond closely with their owners.